balena-io/docs/pages/installing/gettingStarted-Odroid-XU4.md

 ## Signing Up

 First things first, enter your details on the [sign up page][signup].
-There are a couple of restrictions:-
+There are a couple of restrictions:

 * The username can only contain letters and numbers.
 * The password has to be at least 8 characters long.